corshinecorshine/confluent-kafka-sec-corshine/README.md

 # Config from Corshine

-Custom Configuration confluent kafka for localhost, necessary to edit when using it in real life.
+Custom Configuration confluent kafka for localhost, necessary to edit in order to implementation.

-#CORSHINE